siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-10-24-aesfix-the-kali-linux-tool-for-recovering-aes-keys-from-memory.md

 ---
 When it comes to digital forensics and penetration testing, particularly in the realm of encryption analysis, **AESFix** is a specialized tool that helps recover Advanced Encryption Standard (AES) keys from corrupted or partially overwritten memory images.
 As a part of the Kali Linux distribution, AESFix plays a crucial role in cracking encryption when there’s evidence of AES being used, which is especially valuable for forensic analysts dealing with encrypted systems.

-In this blog post, we will take an in-depth look at <a href="https://citp.princeton.edu/our-work/memory/code/" target="_blank" rel="noopener" title="">AESFix</a>, its function, its relevance in digital forensics, how to use it effectively on Kali Linux, and practical scenarios where this tool proves indispensable.
+In this article, we will take an in-depth look at <a href="https://citp.princeton.edu/our-work/memory/code/" target="_blank" rel="noopener" title="">AESFix</a>, its function, its relevance in digital forensics, how to use it effectively on Kali Linux, and practical scenarios where this tool proves indispensable.
 #### Table of Contents
 * Introduction to AESFix